Share:

 Flutter requires learning Dart, which adds initial overhead but provides long-term benefits:

-- 4–6 Week Ramp-Up: Developers new to Dart need 4–6 weeks — though Java/C# developers transition faster
+- 4–6 Week Ramp-Up: Developers new to Dart need more time, though Java or C# developers transition faster

 - Superior Documentation: Flutter's structured, comprehensive documentation is widely regarded as best-in-class

-- Widget-Centric Mental Model: Flutter's composition model is intuitive once learned, leading to more predictable, maintainable architecture
+- Widget-Centric Mental Model: Flutter's composition model leads to more predictable code architecture once learned

 | Development Phase | React Native | Flutter |